 Pre-workouts can also be a simple source of energy that is consumed before your run.
 This can be a banana, a portion of unrefined carbs, trail mix, or a source of caffeine – such as black coffee or some form of energy drink.

 9. Challenge Yourself

-Of course, it goes without saying that, to improve your endurance and stamina, you need to consistently challenge yourself.
+Of course, it goes without saying that, to improve your endurance and stamina to run 3 miles without stopping, you need to consistently challenge yourself.

 This is the most effective way to improve your run times, as well as achieve running for long periods without stopping.

 There are many ways to make running more fun and interesting.
 One is to challenge yourself in new ways, like trying to run 3 miles without stopping.
 Proper preparation will help you enjoy yourself while you’re doing it.

 To challenge yourself, you need to make sure that you are setting a new goal each time you run – even if it is something small like running an extra 0.5 miles or running for an extra five minutes.

 Always set a new goal that challenges you!
 And track your progress!

 Running Benefits – Summarized